Dillon County Partnership Programs

 How to Apply:

-Parent Educators will advertise of the open enrollment for PAT in The Dillon Herald.
+Parent Educators will advertise of the open enrollment for NP in The Dillon Herald.
 Parent Educators will also recruit in local communities as well as set up a booth at local events.
 Parents can complete an application in the Dillon County First Steps office.

 First Steps provides staff development and mentoring to assist providers in meeting DSS training requirements, increasing the knowledge of child care workers, and improving the quality of programs offered in participating child care facilities.